A quick introduction from Sally:

 But something different happened.
 I didn’t get a generic “You are an introvert,” cookie-cutter response.
 It didn’t tell me I was an “INTJ.”
 It told me I was The Detective.
 It told me how the world sees me.

-I spent a long time pouring over the information.
+I spent a long time poring over the information.
 Finally, I had found an assessment that didn’t just tell me what I was.
 It told me how I could be valuable to those around me.
 I wasn’t being told to be like everyone else.

 I learned that I had distinct advantages that I could bring to a team - to a company.
 My analytical thinking and calm demeanor could be an essential asset to the personalities that I had always tried to mimic.
 A balance.
 And when I went to my interview, I learned that my top two Advantages had been specifically requested for the position I was applying for.